research-iobserve/cocome-experiment/README.md

 4. Run `docker build -t reiner/cocome-postgres .`

 ## Uploading images to private repository

+In case you are using docker and want to use it on your local machine, you do not need to perform these steps.

 a) Collect the server certs from your private docker repository server